May 24, 2015 § 2 Comments

 August 9, 2012 § 2 Comments

 Living in Melbourne in the past six months, and working with Australian children since the last four months, I could not help but compare a lot of things with the lives of Indonesian children.
 When I say ‘Australian’ children, or ‘Indonesian’ children, I am, of course, making generalization that may not ring true for every one of them.
-In my post, Australian children refer to the ones that I work with (I would say middle-upper class economy).
-Indonesian children may refer to two: 1) the children in the preschool that I worked with (middle-upper class economy, and 2) the slum children (lower class economy), or poor children.
-This observation is only limited to my personal experience.
+In my post, Australian children refer to the ones that I work with (I would say middle class economy).
+Indonesian refers to the children in the preschool that I worked with (middle-upper class economy, and the slum children (lower class economy), or poor children.
+This observation is only based on my personal experience.

-What fascinates me is the varying degree of how ‘free’ are children ‘allowed’ to play in this different groups, and how it contributes to personalities and character building.
-Children of middle-upper class economy in Indonesia, I perceive, to be more inhibited in their play and exploration, compared to the other two groups; middle-upper class Australians and lower class Indonesians.
+What fascinates me is the varying degree of how ‘free’ are children ‘allowed’ to play in this different groups (excuse the oxymoron), and how it contributes to personalities and character development.
+Children of middle-upper class economy in Indonesia, I perceive, to be more inhibited in their play and exploration, compared to the other two groups; middle class Australians and lower class Indonesians.

 From my own experience as a child (a middle class economy, female, to be precise), I get some “don’t”s.
 Don’t go too far.
 Don’t go to the mall without adult, you’ll be kidnapped.
 Many of my friends get more “don’t”s; Don’t buy ice cream kampung.
 Don’t buy that meatball, that’s made from rat’s meat!
 Don’t buy any snacks from the street.
 Don’t take public transport.
 And not just buses, but don’t take taxi as well!
 Don’t ride motorcycle.
 Don’t look some people in the eye, don’t stare!
 Don’t touch it, it’s filthy!
 It’s drizzling, come on inside!!
 Don’t be too friendly to some people, etc. And how much do we realize that they all have internalized to our habit or belief system?
 The likely explanation of highly untrusting atmosphere might spring from the great economy disparities in the society.
 The rich, that separates themselves from the poor, sometimes live in the very same area with the poor.
 They have to make sure they stay clean and ‘dignified’, always (un)consciously confirming, ‘we are the civilized ones’.
 In big cities like Jakarta, the sight of poor people are unavoidable wherever you go.
 Is it justifiable, however, to instill this suspicion in children, in order to protect?

-If you live in a housing complex, you might have a playground, however deficient and unsatisfactory.
+If you live in a decent housing complex, you might have a playground, however deficient and unsatisfactory.
 If you don’t, however, whether you are from middle or upper class economy, you might find yourself staying at home, playing with your toys or your siblings.
 Naturally, these types of play, pretend play, role play, construction, are also of great value for development.
-But as I worked with the other two groups of children, I wonder if they are missing out some kind of “adventures” like what the other two groups experience, finding secret pathways, catching insect, playing in the rain, which I’m going to talk more about later.
+But as I worked with the poor Indonesians and the Australian children, I realize the significant loss that the middle class Indonesians are suffering, they are missing out some kind of “adventures” like what the other two groups experience, finding secret pathways, catching insect, playing in the rain, which I’m going to talk more about later.

-In the preschool that I worked in Indonesia, (now that I realized it after I compared with the one in Australia), the playground does not seem to be challenging enough for the children.
+In the preschool that I worked at in Jakarta, the playground is not challenging enough for the children.
+It seems like it is built without much thought put into it, like most preschools.
 With such small outdoor area that had to be compromised in an expensive land in the heart of the city, the playground is overcrowded.
 They had playtime after school (at 12), and some (not all) parents and nannies would watch carefully and say, “Be careful!
 Hold on to the bar.” out of need for protection from fall, sometimes due to overcrowding.
 Some are assisted and held constantly.
 The children that fell are often treated with such care and sympathy, they would be helped to get up, cuddled, and some carers would even take it further by ‘hitting’ the object that cause the fall (for example, a swing), to cheer up the child, saying that the swing is ‘naughty’.
 To be fair, not all carers would behave this way, however the former consist of considerable amount, to the point that I gather it to be somewhat cultural.
 All my students are kept clean and smell good all day even in the hot and humid weather.

 Naturally, bigger boys still play and run around wildly, but again, are they missing out some things that the other two groups experience?
 Or do children compensate with existing conditions and find their own ways to make things more exciting?

-(Western) theories in the past century have been elucidating how important play is, how it contributes to ‘thinking’, your imagination, problem solving, creativity and flexibility and so on, therefore in developed Western countries, experiences for young children have been (attempted to be) provided in a way to accommodate those developments.
+(Western) theories in the past century have been elucidating how important play is, how it contributes to ‘thinking’, your imagination, problem solving, creativity, flexibility and so on.
+Therefore in developed Western countries, experiences for young children have been (attempted to be) provided in a way to accommodate those developments.

-The children are excited to hold a big insect in their hands to investigate it, run around bare feet, and when it’s ice-chilly, drizzling (yes, the children are allowed to play when it’s drizzling! in contrast to Indonesians who are always told to go in when it drizzles), and I feel the wind is about to blow me away, the children still play excitedly outside.
+In the childcare I work in, the children are excited to hold a big insect in their hands to investigate it, run around bare feet, and when it’s ice-chilly, drizzling (yes, 1 and 2 year olds are allowed to play when it’s drizzling! in contrast to Indonesians who are always told to go in when it drizzles), and when I feel the wind is about to blow me away, the children still play excitedly outside.
 In the city, on the hilly greenery area in front of a library, I see children rolling themselves down the little hills and parents just let them be without anxiously supervising, neither for the child’s safety from fall, or for the protection of strangers.
 There seem to be more sense of security and ‘trust’ in public space.

 Australians put much more effort for outdoor play as much as indoor play.
 Slides or climb equipment are not simply put but additional materials are there to improvise the play.
 Wooden board used for balancing beam, for sliding, combined with tyres, climbing frames, blocks, or net.
 The wooden board for slide is sometimes put higher, without the ‘safety’ curve on the side.

 I am very intrigued, however, by how slum or poor children play.
 In the world that don’t bother providing them with playgrounds, the world is their playground.
 They appropriate existing objects, furnitures, roads, and stairs, for their play.
 Raw, spontaneous, without safety measure, but also without anticipated exploration.
-They are allowed to ‘get dirty’, to ‘take risk’ without intellectualization.
+They are allowed to ‘get dirty’, to ‘take risk’ instinctively and without intellectualization.
 In a very narrow alley in the slum where it is barely enough for one adult to walk, boys gather to play marble.
 They may not have climbing frames or balancing beam but they do climb walls and trees and walk on the very high pole to cross the river.
-They may not have a football field but they play in the parking lots of a bank after work-hours, or play on the road where cars rarely pass by.
+They may not have a football field but they play in the parking lots of a bank office after work-hours, or play on the road where cars rarely pass by.
 They may never play gokarts but they get up on the top of the trains.
-I read somewhere that the children get on a huge leave in rain, to be pulled around and swung around by their friend and thrown to the mud.
+They get on a huge leave in rain, to be pulled around and swung around by their friend and thrown to the mud.
 They may not be able to buy remote controlled cars or buy video games but they make their own games using tyres, bottles, stick and stones.
-And they are built with the toughness that is instilled in white kids.
+They develop “toughness” naturally.
 I once saw a toddler examining a motorbike parked in front of his house.
 He scrutinized it and at one point he tried to get ON it.
 He obviously fell down and cried.
-The mother yelled from inside, “Makanya jangan manjat2.
+Was he comforted?
+I waited but all I could hear was the mother yelleing from inside, “Makanya jangan manjat2.
 Nangis kan sekarang!” (“Told you not to climb.
 Now you’re crying”) The boy still got up and tried it again, with no one watching.

 My point is, if play is indeed crucial to cognitive development, to trigger you to explore, investigate, invent, discover, if it develops your flexible thinking and problem solving skill, if it helps you to socialize, to negotiate, to humour, to spark curiosity and sense of fascination, if all the playgrounds in the developed countries are designed for the children to have leisure, for them to take risk, to practice, fail, and try again, to develop courage, resilience, to develop creativity..

-then the poor children, have met many of the aims that all the ‘play’ designers make for their counterparts
+then the poor children, have met many of the aims that all the ‘play designers’ make for the rich and protected

-then they are, supposed to be, more creative, than their counterparts
+then they are, supposed to be, more creative, than those two groups of children

 Unfortunately, the Indonesian education system does not value these qualities, the qualities glorified by the western theories, that they gain through chaos.
 It only cares if the children can memorize facts.
 It cares for the children to shut up, listen, and magically understand.
 It conflicts the ‘child’ within them.
-The poors’ academic performance are often predictable from the economic condition, and without outstanding academic performance they would probably end up in menial jobs where they don’t have a say in most of the things.
+The poors’ academic performance are reflective of the economic condition, and without outstanding academic performance they would likely to end up in menial jobs where they don’t have a say in most of the things.
+With minimum access and opportunity to shine.
 I wonder what happens to the ‘creative child’ in them.. does it fade? is it asleep? is it buried? will it die?

 Wouldn’t you be unhappy in life if you are made to become less than you’re capable of?